supervisely/developer-portal/app-development/neural-network-integration/train/training-dashboard.md

 ###########################
-### 1. Redefine your dataset and methods or use as is
+### 1. Redefine your dataset and methods or use them as is
 ###########################
 class CustomDataset(Dataset):
     def __init__(self, items_infos, classes, image_size, transforms=None):